 - H. Other Receivables In addition to patient accounts receivable, the Hospitals recognizes other receivables related to its operations.
-These items include the sales tax refund due from the North Carolina Department of Revenue, education loan receivables, amounts due from affiliates and other State agencies, and billings to outside companies for ancillary testing, critical care transportation, and pharmacy supplies.
-Receivables are recorded net of estimated uncollectible amounts. - I. Inventories Inventories consist of medical and surgical supplies, pharmaceuticals, prosthetics, and other supplies that are used to provide patient care or by service departments within the Hospitals.
+These items include the sales tax refund due from the North Carolina Department of Revenue, education loan receivables, amounts due from affiliates and other state agencies, and billings to outside companies for ancillary testing, critical care transportation, and pharmacy supplies.
+Receivables are recorded net of estimated uncollectible amounts. - I. Inventories Inventories consist of medical and surgical supplies, pharmaceuticals, prosthetics, and other supplies used to provide patient care or by service departments within the Hospitals.
 Inventories are valued at cost using the first-in, first-out method.
 Merchandise for resale is valued at the lower of cost or market using the retail inventory method. - J. Capital Assets Capital assets are stated at cost at date of acquisition or fair value at date of donation in the case of gifts.
 The value of assets constructed includes all material direct and indirect construction costs.
 Interest costs incurred are capitalized during the period of construction.

-The Hospitals capitalizes assets that have a value or cost in excess of \$5,000 at the date of acquisition and an estimated useful life of three years or more.
+The Hospitals capitalizes assets, including intangible assets, that have a value or cost of \$5,000 or greater at the date of acquisition and an estimated useful life of more than one year except for internally generated software which is capitalized when the value or cost is \$1,000,000 or greater.
 Useful life estimates are assigned based on the American Hospital Association publication Estimated Useful Lives of Depreciable Hospital Assets.

-Depreciation is computed using the straight-line method over the estimated useful lives of the assets, generally 5 to 25 years for general infrastructure, 10 to 40 years for buildings, and 3 to 20 years for machinery and equipment.
+Depreciation is computed using the straight-line method over the estimated useful lives of the assets, generally 5 to 25 years for general infrastructure, 10 to 40 years for buildings, 3 to 20 years for machinery and equipment, and 3 years for computer software.

 - K. Restricted Assets Certain resources are reported as restricted assets because restrictions on asset use change the nature or normal understanding of the availability of the asset.
-Resources that are not available for current operations and are reported as restricted include resources restricted or designated for the acquisition or construction of capital assets and funds equal to 7.5% of gross patient revenue as limited by applicable revenue bond covenants.
-Current restricted resources include certain trust funds restricted because external parties or statute limits their use, resources legally segregated for the payment of principal and interest as required by debt covenants, funds held for workers compensation, and unexpended capital funds. - L. Noncurrent Long-Term Liabilities Noncurrent long-term liabilities include principal amounts of bonds payable, notes payable, arbitrage payable, and compensated absences that will not be paid within the next fiscal year.
+Resources that are not available for current operations and are reported as restricted include resources restricted or designated for the acquisition or construction of capital assets, funds equal to 7.5% of gross patient revenue as limited by applicable revenue bond covenants, and resources designated for liability insurance claims.
+Current restricted resources include certain trust funds restricted because external parties or statute limits their use, resources legally segregated for the payment of principal and interest as required by debt covenants, funds held for workers compensation, and unexpended capital funds. - L. Noncurrent Long-Term Liabilities Noncurrent long-term liabilities include principal amounts of bonds payable, arbitrage rebate payable, and compensated absences that will not be paid within the next fiscal year.